What to do if selling a home without building regulations

 Who pays for the indemnity policy?

-Sometimes then buyer, sometimes the seller and sometimes 50:50.
+Sometimes the buyer, sometimes the seller and sometimes 50:50.

-However, we would recommend, given the low cost of indemnity, that you offer to pay for the policy.
-It would also be prudent to take out the policy via your conveyancing solicitor as soon as you put your property on the market.
+However, we would recommend, given the low cost of indemnity, that you, as the seller, offer to pay for the policy.
+A policy would be purchased through the conveyancing solicitor during the conveyancing process.
+Indemnity policies are not available directly to the consumer.

-This way, you are proactively minimising any impact that lack of building regulations can have on your sale.
+Indemnity policies are a practical way of minimising any impact that the lack of building regulations can have on a sale.

 Important points to remember